Statistically, the summer months generate the least amount of ecommerce sales, dipping by as much as 30% compared to December.

 9. Focus on email capture

-Your email list can also be used to create custom audience Facebook ad campaigns, which allows you to target current leads with your Facebook ads.
-By focusing on email capture, you can better convert traffic, drive more sales, and increase ROI from your paid traffic campaigns.
-Here are several conversion tools to help build your email list.
+With your email list, you can create custom audience Facebook ad campaigns, enabling you to pursue current leads with your Facebook ads.
+Email capture yields better convert traffic, drives more sales, and increases ROI from your paid traffic campaigns.
+Check out these conversion ideas to help your email list grow.

 10. Combat cart abandonment

 Here’s a frustrating stat: 73% and 86% of shopping carts are abandoned on desktop and mobile devices, respectively, leaving a lot of unspent cash.